geosp/jupyter-tensorflow-gpu/README.md

 # jupyter-tensorflow-gpu
-A Jupyter with tensorflow and GPU support.
+A Jupyter notebook lab environment with tensorflow and GPU support.